hongzhonglu/vivarium/doc/tutorials/write_process.rst

 means that you should put in separate ports any :term:`variables` that a user might want in separate stores.

-For example, ATP and ADP are turned over very quickly in the cell, so a user might want to isolate those variables from others that get updated more slowly.
+For example, ATP and ADP are turned over rapidly in the cell, so a user might want to isolate those variables from others that get updated more slowly.
 We will therefore create two ports:

 * ``nucleoside_phosphates``: This port will store the ``ATP`` and ``ADP`` variables.